dcmnts/isosplit-paper/isosplit.md

 ## Clustering in one dimension

-Any approach overcoming the above limitations must at least be able to do so in the simplest, 1D case.
+Any approach overcoming the above limitations must at least be able to do so in the 1D case.
 Here we present a non-parametric approach to 1D clustering utilizing a statistical test for unimodality and isotonic regression.
-This procedure will then be used as the basis for the more general situation ($p\geq2$) described in Section [{isosplit-algorithm}].
+This procedure will then be used as the basis for the more general situation ($p\geq 2$) described in Section [{isosplit-algorithm}].

-Clustering 1D data is special due to the fact that the input data can be sorted.
+Clustering of 1D data is special due to the fact that the input data can be sorted.
 The task then becomes finding the $K-1$ cut points (real numbers between adjacent datapoints) that determine the $K$ clusters.
 We assume that the clusters are unimodal, meaning that the density is lower between adjacent clusters.
-For simplicity we will describe an algorithm for deciding whether there is one cluster, or more than one cluster.
+We will describe an algorithm for deciding whether there is one cluster, or more than one cluster.
 In the latter case, a single cut point is determined representing the boundary separating one pair of adjacent clusters.
 Once the data have been split, the same algorithm may then be applied recursively on the left and right portions leading to further subdivisions, converging when no more splitting occurs.
-Thus, in addition to being the basis for higher dimensional clustering, the algorithm described here may also be used as a basis for general 1D clustering.
+Thus, in addition to being the basis for higher dimensional clustering, the algorithm described here could also be used as a basis for general 1D clustering.

 We assume that two adjacent unimodal clusters are always separated by a region of lower density.
-This means that if $a_1$ and $a_2$ are the centers of two adjacent 1D clusters, there exists a cut point $a_1 < c < a_2$ such that the density near $c$ is significantly less than the densities near both $a_1$ and $a_2$.
+This means that if $a_1$ and $a_2$ are the core points of two adjacent 1D clusters, there exists a cut point $a_1 < c < a_2$ such that the density near $c$ is significantly less than the densities near both $a_1$ and $a_2$.
 To determine this cut point, we must define the notion of density near a point.
 The common approach is to use either histogram binning or kernel density methods, but these require us to choose a length scale $\epsilon$.
 We aim to avoid this step.

 Instead we use a variant of Hartigan's dip test for unimodality.
 First we will describe the Hartigan dip test.
 Let $x_1 < \dots < x_n$ be the sorted (assumed distinct) real numbers (input data samples).
-The null hypothesis is that the set $X=\{x_j\}$ is an independent sampling of a unimodal probability density $f(x)$, which by definition is increasing on $[-\infty,c]$ and decreasing on $[c,\infty]$.
+The null hypothesis is that the set $X=\{x_j\}$ is an independent sampling from a unimodal probability density $f(x)$, which by definition is increasing on $[-\infty,c]$ and decreasing on $[c,\infty]$ for some $c$.
 Let

 $$S_X(x)=\#\{j:x_j\leq x\}$$